 INSPIRASI is UnionAID’s programme for emerging civil society leaders in Eastern Indonesia.
-Each year 10 participants are selected from a range of civil society organisations and social enterprises in Eastern Indonesia to spend six months in New Zealand learning about sustainable development, community organising, public policy and engaging with government, co design to address local challenges, Maori development and the Treaty of Waitangi, environmental management, gender justice and inclusive development.
-Improving English language competence is another focus of the programme.
+Each year 10 participants are selected to spend six months in New Zealand learning about sustainable development, community organising, public policy, co-design, Te Tiriti o Waitangi, environmental management, gender justice and inclusive development.

-The programme is based at Auckland University of Technology (AUT) and includes 3 months of English language training.
-A range of trips and visits to other organisations and parts of New Zealand are included and participants have support to explore their own special interests in Sustainable Development.
+The programme is based at Auckland University of Technology (AUT) and includes 3 months of English language training, and a 3 month Sustainable Development course.
+A range of trips and visits to other organisations and parts of New Zealand are included and participants have support to explore their own special interests in sustainable development.
 Participants complete a fieldwork project in their community when they return home and join an alumni network for ongoing support and learning.

 INSPIRASI exposes participants to new ideas and institutions in New Zealand, giving them a chance to think critically about the work they do at home and to further their research, evaluation, presentation and communication skills.
 Participants work together across ethnic, religious and gender lines to build unity and understanding – with each other, course leaders and presenters, community mentors, host families and UnionAID volunteers.

-The INSPIRASI programme is funded by the NZ Ministry of Foreign Affairs and Trade as part of it’s aid programme in Indonesia.
-The programme is managed and run by UnionAID in partnership with AUT in Auckland and BaKTI (a knowledge-sharing organisation for East Indonesian NGOs) in Indonesia.
+The INSPIRASI programme is funded by the NZ Ministry of Foreign Affairs and Trade as part of it’s Aid Programme in Indonesia.
+The programme is managed and run by UnionAID in partnership with AUT in Auckland and BaKTI (a knowledge-sharing organisation for East Indonesian NGOs).

 The six-month programme in New Zealand is delivered by UnionAID, in partnership with AUT.
 It involves New Zealand organisations and individuals including local and central government, NGOs, academics and Māori.
 The programme includes: